 Mary Gray Bidwell

-Mary Gray Bidwell belonged to several Connecticut River God families – the Stoddards, the Partridges, the Dwights and the Williamses.
-The seven wealthy families ruled the towns and villages along the Upper Connecticut River Valley.
+The seven wealthy families who ruled the towns and villages along the Upper Connecticut River Valley were known as the Connecticut River Gods.
 Mary belonged to four of them: the Stoddards, the Partridges, the Dwights and the Williamses.
 She undoubtedly knew the other three, the Ashleys, the Pynchons and the Porters.

 The River Gods, also known as the Mansion People, set the tone for the region’s culture and fashion.
 They also maintained political control of Western Massachusetts